rohitbnrj2/Embodied-Agent/docs/usage/configuration.md

 ## Config Overrides

-All configs should be put under `configs`.
-These are parsed by [hydra](https://hydra.cc/docs/intro) and can be overridden by passing in `<dot.separated.path>=<value>` to the script.
+All configs are parsed by [hydra](https://hydra.cc/docs/intro) and can be overridden by passing in `<dot.separated.path>=<value>` to the script.
 Checkout hydra's documentation for more details.